Rajeswari-0209/AVL-Tree/README.md

 <p>Step 2 - After insertion, check the Balance Factor of every node.</p>
 <p>Step 3 - If the Balance Factor of every node is 0 or 1 or -1 then go for next operation.</p>
 <p>Step 4 - If the Balance Factor of any node is other than 0 or 1 or -1 then that tree is said to be imbalanced.
 In this case, perform suitable Rotation to make it balanced and go for next operation.</p>
+<h3>Deletion Operation in AVL Tree</h3>
+<p>The deletion operation in AVL Tree is similar to deletion operation in BST.
+But after every deletion operation, we need to check with the Balance Factor condition.
+If the tree is balanced after deletion go for next operation otherwise perform suitable rotation to make the tree Balanced.</p>